virtualizebrief/lilymoms/readme.md

 !!!danger Site under construction
 We are building this site out as an alternative to our facebook page.
 As of now for up to date information please visit facebook and for those without facebook we hope to have this site completed soon. -Contruction Team
 !!!

+!!!success
+🤰 If you are pregnant with your first child or if your last child is beginning his/her kindergarten year, you are a Lily mom and we welcome you!
+!!!

 -->